It's All About Tea — oolong

 Posted by Angelina Kurganska on

-Rock tea, also known as Yancha (yan meaning rock, cha meaning tea), are oolong teas that come from the Wuyi Mountains in Fujian Province, China.
+Rock tea, also known as Yancha (yan meaning rock, cha meaning tea), is an oolong teas that come from the Wuyi Mountains in Fujian Province, China.

 Tea from this region is the most expensive in the world, with Da Hong Pao topping world records for some of the most expensive tea ever sold.
 (Read more)